-For SYNC I/O Setup instructions for Idle MTC. see "MTC Output and Idle Muting" on page 51.
+See "MTC Output and Idle Muting" on page 52.

 USD Compatibility Mode

 This setting lets you turn USD emulation on and off, to support older Pro Tools systems and other audio systems.

 Using Fader Start

 SYNC I/O provides six GPI outputs in total, two TTL-level and four relays.
 Together, this combination of outputs makes it possible for SYNC I/O to provide Fader Start capability.